Contents

 The reason for distinguishing between portable and fixed equipment is that the electrical connections to portable equipment are likely to be subjected to and more vulnerable to physical damage, wear or harsh treatment than is equipment that forms part of a fixed installation.

 Portable electrical equipment is usually that which has a lead and a plug and can be moved around from place to place.
-This includes fridges, washing machines, kettles, floor cleaners, electrical heaters, fans, televisions, table lights, photocopiers, fax machines, extension leads and desktop computers etc.
+This includes fridges, washing machines, kettles, floor cleaners, electrical heaters, fans, televisions, table lights, photocopiers, fax machines, extension leads and desktop computers and so on.

 10.1.4 The risks and risk factors